donaldRwilliams/BGGM/README.md

 #>  B4--B5    0.348    0.072   0.000 1.000 0.000
 ```

-The posterior hypothesis probabilites are provided in the last three
+The posterior hypothesis probabilities are provided in the last three
 columns.
 When using `plot(E)`, there is a network plot for each
 hypothesis.